gtluu/timsconvert/README.md

 ### Nextflow Workflow

-Similar to the web version, the Nextflow workflow for TIMSCONVERT only supports LC-TIMS-MS(/MS) data currently.

 1. Run the ```nextflow.nf``` script provided in this repo and specify your input directory and experiment type.
 Unless specified, all other default parameters for all other values will be used.
 See below for an explanation of all parameters.